 Vanessa Priest, teacher at Linhall School in Coventry, UK

 2016 - present

 China and UK

 Department for Education (DfE)

-We work alongside the University College of London’s Institute of Education, to deliver the unique yet intensive language programme to enable UK schools provide students with eight intensive hours of study per week.
-This comprises four hours of classroom-taught lessons and four hours of extra curricular activity.
-A two-week Intensive Learning Language Course is completed by students in China, hosted by HanBan and Chinese Universities in their second year of the programme.
+We work alongside the University College of London’s Institute of Education, to deliver the unique yet intensive language programme to enable UK schools and provide students with eight intensive hours of study per week.
+This comprises four hours of classroom-taught lessons and four hours of extracurricular activity.
+A two-week Intensive Learning Language Course is then completed by students in China, hosted by HanBan and Chinese Universities in their second year of the programme.

-The Mandarin Excellence Programme will see at least 5000 pupils on track to achieving fluency in Mandarin by 2020, with 76 schools enrolled from September 2019.
+The Mandarin Excellence Programme saw over 5000 pupils on track to achieving fluency in Mandarin in 2020, with 76 schools enrolled from September 2019.
 The programme has been widely promoted, with 114 pieces of press and broadcast coverage since September 2016, reaching a potential audience of over 13.9 million.